NVIDIA/aistore/docs/getting_started.md

 To install Go(lang) on Linux:

-* Download the latest `go1.21.<x>.linux-amd64.tar.gz` from [Go downloads](https://golang.org/dl/)
+* Download the latest `go1.<x.y>.linux-amd64.tar.gz` from [Go downloads](https://golang.org/dl/)
 * Follow [installation instructions](https://go.dev/doc/install)
-* **Or** simply run: `tar -C /usr/local -xzf go1.21.<x>.linux-amd64.tar.gz` and add `/usr/local/go/bin` to $PATH

 Next, if not done yet, export the [`GOPATH`](https://go.dev/doc/gopath_code#GOPATH) environment variable.

-Here's an additional [5-minute introduction](/deploy/dev/local/README.md) that talks more in-depth about setting up the Go environment variables.
+> Here's an additional [5-minute introduction](https://github.com/NVIDIA/aistore/blob/main/deploy/dev/local/README.md) that talks more in-depth about setting up the Go environment variables.

-Once done, we can run AIS as follows:
+Once done, we can run AIS as follows (**steps 1 through 4** below):

-## Step 1: Clone the AIStore repository and preload dependencies
+#### Step 1: Clone the AIStore repository and preload dependencies

 We want to clone the repository into the following path so we can access some of the associated binaries through the environment variables we set up earlier.